hbhasin/Image-Recognition-with-Deep-Learning/Image Classification with Transfer Learning.md

 The following code applies to all the Keras pre-trained models except as noted otherwise.

+## Transfer Learning Phase
+In the Transfer Learning phase only the new fully connected layer was trained on the features extracted from the pre-trained models.

 ### Import Keras Libraries
 Keras supports VGG16, VGG19, ResNet50, InceptionV3 and Xception models that have been pre-trained on ImageNet.